spicysomtam/rancher-k3s-aws-tf/README.md

 My plan was to implement a two node k3s configuration behind an AWS load balancer, which is an ideal, minimal k3s configuration with fault tolerance.
 I also provide a single node deploy, which is perfect for development, etc.

-This repo was a starting point for me with rancher kubernetes (although I have worked with Redhat Openshift for several years) and is a simple deployment.
+This repo was a starting point for me with rancher kubernetes (although I have worked with Redhat Openshift kubernetes for several years) and is a simple deployment.
 I decided to keep this repo as a simple deployment, and create a new repo for a much more functional deploy of k3s kubernetes, which is in my repo [k3s-aws-cluster](https://github.com/spicysomtam/k3s-aws-cluster).

 # Issue with an AWS Network Load Balancer and k3s